closeio/making.close.com/_posts/2024-01-15-communicating-with-react-native-webviews/index.md

 }, []);
 ```

-This made receiving data from the web app very structured, now we wanted to do
+This made receiving data from the web app very structured.
+Now, we wanted to do
 the same thing on the web app side.

 While our final solution ended up being a bit more involved than what I'll show